benblack769/NNetExperiments/README.md

 http://sebastianruder.com/optimizing-gradient-descent/index.html#adadelta

 Gradient descent has many well studied mathematical problems.
 It gets stuck in local minima, it can bounce around between the sides of a valley before coming to a rest at the bottom, and other problems.
 Attempts to come to a solution have often been too slow, or not generally applicable.
-The evolution of these has accumulated in three general purpose optimizing algorithms, AdaGrad, AdaDelta, and RMSprop.
+The evolution of these has accumulated in three general purpose optimizing algorithms, Adam, AdaDelta, and RMSprop.
 All of these have slight alterations to the basic gradient descent which try to intelligently pick the size of the step.
 I implemented RMSprop because of its simplicity and power.
 Amazingly, this widely used and generally admired optimizer was first introduced to the world through some slides on a Coursera class ([link](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf)).

 In order to see if this stabilized anything, I went ahead and ran it, capturing the updating biases as it updated.
 Ignore the x axis, this chart is on the same sort of timescale as the one above using ordinary SGD.

 ![alt](https://raw.githubusercontent.com/weepingwillowben/music_net/master/plots/basic_test_plots/rmprop_long_update.png "biases in output layer using rmsprop")

 You can see that at the very beginning, it is changing much slower than SGD.
-When I reviewed the formulas, I realised that this is almost certainly the primary intention of RMSprop: to stablize outcomes by forcing it to change slower so it doesn't jump to some horible state when updating.
+When I reviewed the formulas, I realized that this is almost certainly the primary intention of RMSprop: to stablize outcomes by forcing it to change slower so it doesn't jump to some horrible state when updating.

-In a completly unrigourous and handwavy way, I also think I can say that it probably performs worse on this learning task (or at the very least not much better).
+In a completely unrigourous and hand-wavy way, I also think I can say that it probably performs worse on this learning task (or at the very least not much better).
 This is because the space is so simple, it is OK for SGD to update quickly at the beginning.
 So all rmsprop does is slow it down.
 The space it is optimizing over is not nearly complex enough to need it.

-The fact that in actual learning tasks, RMSprop and similar methods are so popular seem to indicate that in real learning tasks, steady learning processses are essenctial for gradient based learning to work.
+The fact that in actual learning tasks, RMSprop and similar methods are so popular seem to indicate that in real learning tasks, steady learning processes are essential for gradient based learning to work.

 ## LSTM